 Museum of Fossils Monte San Giorgio

 Discover the charm of a lost world of over 200 million years ago.
-The Museum of fossils of Monte San Giorgio presents the important paleontological heritage of the region, which is considered one of the most important fossil deposits in the world and has been registered as a UNESCO World Heritage Site.
-The fossils of San Giorgio are known for their variety and for their exceptional state of preservation.
-The exhibit is meant for a vast public and thanks to multimedia technologies, it allows non-experts to enter the complex world of the Triassic.
+The Museum of fossils of Monte San Giorgio presents the important paleontological heritage of the region, wich ist considered one of the most important fossil deposits in the world and registered as a UNESCO World Heritage Site.
+The fossils of San Giorgio are famous for their variety and their exceptional state of preservation.
+The exhibit is meant for a vast public and thanks to multimedia technologies, it allows even non-experts to immerse themselves into the complex world of the Triassic.

 The highlights of the exhibit are the animal and plant fossils accompanied by short explanations based on current knowledge, as well as a number of three-dimensional models and graphic reconstitution of the marine environment of the time.
 In fact, during the Middle Triassic (247-236 million years ago), the Monte San Giorgio was not the same mountain we know today, but rather a fairly shallow ocean floor.
 The environment was defined by the presence of small islands and sand banks that separated the coast from open waters, forming a sort of lagoon.
 The difference with other deposits of world renown - that usually present a sole fossil level attributed to a precise moment in geological history - the Monte San Giorgio has uncovered at least five different levels, each of which can contain more than one fossil association.
 This particular aspect allows the study of evolution over the course of millions of years, from determined groups of organisms in the same environment.
 From these five levels, over 20 thousand fossils have been extracted.
 In total, 25 species of reptiles, 50 species of fish and over 100 invertebrates, next to different species of plants, in particular coniferous, can be counted.